tiepdotme/samwize.com/_posts/2017-08-06-how-oracle-screwed-me-with-an-underscore.markdown

 ![](/images/pushio-ridiculous-bug.jpg){:.border}

-Quoting reply from developer support:
+Quoting reply from Oracle developer:

 > The bug is that your API key was generated with an underscore "_" and that is an invalid character for how the API key is used downstream.